 - files are not automatically re-encrypted when viewing or editing is complete, as it the case with standalone encryption utilities.
 The key to decrypt the file should be shared separately from the file via a different method of transmission.
 This is sometimes referred to as container-based encryption.

 The appropriate encryption method must be selected based on the data classification and type of device.
-CUU and University Unit ISMs are responsible for ensuring the following encryption requirements are met within their units:
+CUU and University Unit ISMs are responsible for ensuring secure configurations and meeting the following encryption requirements within their units:

 Table 1.
 Encryption Requirements for Data at Rest